Notices and Forms

-A link to this form is in the "Downloads" section below.Request for Administrative Law Judge (ALJ) Hearing
+A link to this form and its instructions is in the "Downloads" section below.Request for Administrative Law Judge (ALJ) Hearing

 Any party to the reconsideration issued by the Independent Review Entity may use the form “Request for an Administrative Law Judge (ALJ) Hearing or Review of Dismissal - OMHA-100” to request an ALJ hearing.